nodejs/node/doc/api/http.markdown

 ## Class: http.Agent

-In node 0.5.3+ there is a new implementation of the HTTP Agent which is used for pooling sockets used in HTTP client requests.
+The HTTP Agent is used for pooling sockets used in HTTP client requests.

-Previously, a single agent instance helped pool for a single host+port.
-The current implementation now holds sockets for any number of hosts.

-The current HTTP Agent also defaults client requests to using Connection:keep-alive.
+The HTTP Agent also defaults client requests to using Connection:keep-alive.
 If no pending HTTP requests are waiting on a socket to become free the socket is closed.
-This means that node's pool has the benefit of keep-alive when under load but still does not require developers to manually close the HTTP clients using keep-alive.
+This means that Node's pool has the benefit of keep-alive when under load but still does not require developers to manually close the HTTP clients using KeepAlive.

+If you opt into using HTTP KeepAlive, you can create an Agent object with that flag set to `true`.
+(See the [constructor options](#http_new_agent_options) below.)
+Then, the Agent will keep unused sockets in a pool for later use.
+They will be explicitly marked so as to not keep the Node process running.
+However, it is still a good idea to explicitly [`destroy()`](#http_agent_destroy) KeepAlive agents when they are no longer in use, so that the Sockets will be shut down.

 Sockets are removed from the agent's pool when the socket emits either a "close" event or a special "agentRemove" event.
 This means that if you intend to keep one HTTP request open for a long time and don't want it to stay in the pool you can do something along the lines of:

     http.get(options, function(res) {
       // Do stuff